-– It was demonstrated that as few as 0.1% of contaminated satellite data could be sufficient to generate unacceptable errors in numerical weather prediction forecasts, thus destroying confidence in these unique all weather passive measurements.
+– It has been demonstrated that as few as 0.1% of contaminated satellite data samples could be sufficient to generate unacceptable errors in numerical weather prediction forecasts, thus destroying confidence in these unique all weather passive measurements.

-– The systematic deletion of data where interference is likely to occur (should it be detectable) may render impossible the recognition of new developing weather systems, and vital indications of rapidly developing potentially dangerous storms may be missed.
+– The systematic deletion of data where interference is likely to occur (should it be detectable) may cause vital indications of rapidly developing potentially dangerous storms may to be missed and render impossible the realization of new developing weather systems.

-– If not detected, which is more than likely, corrupted data will be mistaken for valid data and the conclusions derived from the analysis of these corrupted data will be seriously flawed.
+– If interference is at a low enough power level that it is not detected, which is more than likely, corrupted data will be mistaken for valid data and the conclusions derived from the analysis incorporating these corrupted data will be seriously flawed.

 – For climatological studies and particularly for “global change” monitoring, interference may lead to misinterpretation of climate signals.